 The daypack can be easily attached to the main bag using four small hooks.
 You can also attach it to the front using two small hooks (for turtle-shell-style carry).

 This system works quite a bit better than 2-in-1’s that use cumbersome zippers, such as the Osprey Farpoint 55.
-I must admit that using the hooks took me a bit of practice, but after a while it was definitely faster than using zippers once I got the hang of it.
+I must admit that using the hooks took a bit of practice, but it was definitely faster than using zippers once I got the hang of it.

-I believe Salkan realized the point of a 2-in-1 is not that you can seamlessly merge two backpacks into one, it’s that you can quickly carry your daypack between transit stops or to your hostel or hotel.
-For this, it works very well.
+I think the point of a 2-in-1 is not necessarily that you can seamlessly merge two backpacks into one.
+The idea is that you can just quickly carry your daypack between transit stops or to your hostel or hotel.
+For this, Salkan’s approach works very well.

-That said, I think traveling with two bags is actually the best set-up, especially for longer trips.
+That said, I think traveling with two bags is often the best set-up, especially for longer trips.
 Whenever I go backpacking, I travel with a larger main bag as well as a smaller daypack.
-This way, the main bag with mostly my clothes can live in a luggage compartment, while my daypack with essential items and valuables will always stay with me.
+This way, the main bag with mostly my clothes and basic gear can live in a luggage compartment, while my daypack with essential travel items and valuables will always stay close to me.

-While you can buy the daypack and main pack separately, if you’re going on a big trip I think the 2-in-1 combination is the most compelling.
+While you can buy the daypack and main pack separately, if you’re going on a big trip I think the 2-in-1 combination is the most compelling option.

 The Salkan Backpacker has a fully-featured suspension system with padded straps, a padded back, and a well-padded hip belt with zippers.
-I’ve found it comfortable to wear for longer periods of time, such as while navigating a town, or getting to an airport terminal.
+I’ve found it comfortable to wear for longer periods of time, such as while navigating through a town or getting to an airport terminal.

-When I try to compare the Salkan to other backpacks, one reference point for me is the Osprey Farpoint 55, which also uses a 2-in-1 system.
-I’ve never been too fond of the Osprey, as its daypack is too small for storing a laptop or camera, and its back panel too flat (it has to be flat in order to zip tightly onto the main pack).
-By contrast, Salkan’s daypack is far more spacious and has a padded back, making it actually comfortable to carry all day.
+When I try to compare the Salkan to other backpacks, one reference point for me is the Osprey Farpoint 55, since it also uses a 2-in-1 system.
+To be honest, I’ve never been too fond of the Farpoint 55, as its daypack is too small for storing a laptop or camera, and the daypack’s back panel is too flat (it actually has to be flat in order to zip tightly onto the main pack).
+By contrast, Salkan’s daypack is far more spacious and has a padded back, making it actually comfortable to carry all day long.

 So, what is it like to store your items inside the Salkan Backpacker?
 Firstly, it’s useful to know that you can access it in two ways: either through the top (like a classic backpack) or by opening it on the side (for suitcase-style access).

 One clever feature that I’ve not seen anywhere else (at least, not quite in this way) is the laundry bag, which attaches to the top and can be tightly closed.
-No one likes having their stinky socks in the same compartment as their freshly washed clothes, so this laundry bag is a perfect solution.
-You can even detach it to hang it up your hostel or hotel room.
+No one likes having their stinky socks in the same compartment as their freshly washed clothes, so this laundry bag offers a perfect solution.
+You can even detach it to hang it up in your hotel or hostel room.

-There are many nice touches throughout the design, such as a padded compartment for your sunglasses, or side-pockets within the main compartment.
-Salkan even put a secret compartment in the daypack for storing a passport or credit card.
+There are many nice touches throughout the design, such as a padded compartment for your sunglasses, or side pockets within the main compartment.
+There is even a secret compartment in the daypack for storing a passport or credit card.

 Salkan also offers its own packing cube accessories which fit exactly within the dimensions of the Salkan Backpacker.
-I always use packing cubes, as it just keeps everything 10X more organized.
+I always like to use packing cubes, as it just keeps everything way more organized.

 Everything about the internal organization, pockets, or sleeves in both the main and daypack feels just right, and in my time using this backpack I never felt like anything was missing.